yury-g/MyCodePlayground/whereToBuy.md

 ---
-## Install the PulseSensor Playground Library !
+## Getting The Hardware
- <details><summary><code>How To Install:  </code> 🤓</summary>
+ <details><summary><code>Where to Buy </code> 🤓</summary>

-From us, Joel and Yury in Brooklyn NY via World Famous Electronics.
-Offical "PulseSensor.com Device"

-A lot of people ask us: "hey, how can we buy a legit PulseSensor from you two?".
-Depending on where you live, we'd genereally reply with below links:
+A lot of people ask us: "How can I buy a legit 'PulseSensor.com sensor' from you two?".
+Depending on where you live, we generally send people here:

 USA  🇺🇸
-Amazon Prime
 https://www.amazon.com/PulseSensor-com-Original-Pulse-Sensor-project/dp/B01CPP4QM0

 UK  🇬🇧